splunk/public-o11y-docs/admin/authentication/SSO/sso-ADSF.rst

 .. _obtain-adfs-metadata:

-Obtain federation metadata file to install to Observability Cloud
+Obtain federation metadata file to install to Splunk Observability Cloud
 ---------------------------------------------------------------------------------

 Obtain a federation metadata file to install to Observability Cloud: